shanemcbryde/parcelservice/README.md

 ![](package2.jpg?raw=true "Single Package Status")

-Or, the status of all packages at a user specified time, as shown here:
+Or, the status of all packages at once at a user specified time, as shown here:

 ![](status1.jpg?raw=true "Single Package Status")